 A two-semester sequence that is a study of compounds of carbon including the functional roups, their nomenclature, synthesis, chemical reactivity, reaction mechanisms, stereochemistry, spectroscopy, and methods of structure determination.
 (Lecture & Lab 4) (211, fall only; 212, spring only)

 A study of the quantitative aspects of acid-base, solubility, and oxidation-reduction equilibria.
 An introduction to chemical instrumentation using colorimetric, and potentiometric analysis.
 Statistical methods of data analysis using spreadsheats are also covered.
-(Lecture 2, Lab 6)
+(Lecture 2, Lab 2)

 |431-432||Special Problems in Chemistry (1 or 2, 1 or 2).
 Prereq: Advanced standing in chemistry and consent of the instructor.

-A course designed for individual advanced students that involves a combination of independent library-and internet research, lectures, and laboratory investigations of a topic or topics of current interest.
+A course designed for individual advanced students that involves a combination of independent library-and internet research, lectures, and laboratory investigations of a topic or topics of current interest. (offered as needed)

-The senior chemistry major will research a topic of his particular interest and present it before a group of peers.
+The senior chemistry major will research a topic of assigned or particular interest and present it before a group of peers.
 Emphasis is placed on the primary chemical literature and how to successfully present.
 (441, fall only and 442, spring only)